Varad2305/Book-Search-App/README.md

 The application uses 'Least Recently Used' cache to temporarily store results of queries to improve performance
 ## 3. All Queries button:
 The user can click on the 'All Queries' button to see all the queries made until that point of time
+## 4.Time Label:
+The time taken to execute the query is displayed below the 'All Queries' button

+# Notes
+1. The data taken from the Google Books API is not always consistent.
+If a query does not work even if there is a book like that, it must be because the program is trying to access some information which is not there in the data received.
+The program is trying to access data which is most commonly available.